 - When a student is screened for English language proficiency and does not meet the minimum criteria set by ISBE, that student is identified as an EL and must be immediately placed into Bilingual Education Services - Program Year (PY) refers to student year(s) of participation in Bilingual Education Services.
-ISBE counts program years as full academic years. - Preschool and kindergarten services for ELs are classified as PYO. - Students of any grade entering after the 20th day of school are also classified as PYO during their first school year within CPS. - Students who are enrolled for fewer than 150 days during a specific academic year, will not have their PY advance the following year - ELs must receive Bilingual Education Services until the state-designated exit criteria is met - Students meeting the state-designated exit criteria before receiving Bilingual Education Services for a minimum of three years, are entitled to continue receiving those services for the remainder of the three years (until PY3 is complete), unless a parent/guardian submits a request to transition them into the General Program of Instruction - PreK and K do not count toward the total years in the program
+ISBE counts program years as full academic years. - Preschool and kindergarten services for ELs are classified as PYO. - Students who are enrolled for fewer than 150 days during a specific academic year, will not have their PY advance the following year - ELs must receive Bilingual Education Services until the state-designated exit criteria is met - Students meeting the state-designated exit criteria before receiving Bilingual Education Services for a minimum of three years, are entitled to continue receiving those services for the remainder of the three years (until PY3 is complete), unless a parent/guardian submits a request to transition them into the General Program of Instruction - PreK and K do not count toward the total years in the program